GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

   - storage
 ---

-Being able to select and interact with files on the user's local device is one of the most commonly used features of the web.
+Selecting and interacting with files on the user's local device is one of the most commonly used features of the web.
 It allows users to select files and upload them to a server, for example, uploading photos, or submitting tax documents, etc. But, it also allows sites to read and